-- Fourth and the most important, when Trinity Church was built, the balcony was designated for and occupied by slaves and servants of the congregants.
+- Fourth and the most important, when Trinity Church was built, the balcony was designated for and occupied by enslaved persons and servants of the congregants.

-After the completion of Old Trinity Church, those servants and slaves were required to attend services and sit in the hot, bare-minimum-seating in the balcony.
+After the completion of Old Trinity Church, those servants and enslaved persons were required to attend services and sit in the hot, bare-minimum-seating in the balcony.

 When I arrived to the parish yesterday morning, I immediately found my way up to the balcony.
-Carved along the plywood railing and raw-wood benches are names, designs, bible verses, cartoons, and very detailed drawings done by the slaves and servants.
+Carved along the plywood railing and raw-wood benches are names, designs, bible verses, cartoons, and very detailed drawings done by the enslaved persons and servants.

 Of the dozens of carvings, two stuck out the most to me: slave ships and a depiction of a judgmental finger pointing at a figured dressed in what looks like clericals.

 In her sermon, The Rev. Jane Hale, Missional Priest-in-Charge for Trinity Episcopal Church in Brooklyn, talked about these carvings to reoriented the congregation to the realities of what freedom looked like at the time Old Trinity Church was functioning.
 The freedom preached from the pulpit in 1770s meant something completely different to those sitting in the pews than those individuals sitting in the balcony.
 And, freedom today means something different to those who are oppressed and those responsible for the oppression.